 There are three types of negotiators.

-- The analyst, which prepares well and thinks during silence.
+- The analyst, who prepares well and thinks during silence.

-- The accommodator, which is very social and will want to offer reciprocity when you offer them free stuff.
+- The accommodator, who is very social and will want to offer reciprocity when you offer them free stuff.

-- The assertive, which believes time is money, does not like silences and will ruthlessly go to his goal without playing reciprocity.
+- The assertive, who believes time is money, does not like silences and will ruthlessly go to his goal without playing reciprocity.